ChemGuy88/cpi/labJournal.md

 - [ ] Test `makeCpiDic`
 - [ ] Test `makeChemSynsDic`
 - [ ] Fix CID prefix issue
-  - [ ] See if the CIDs from `countCidTypes2` that are in the `ms` bag point to the same protein sets.

 ## Wishlist
 - [ ] Should consider **differentiating DIR** to (DIR, outDIR, dataDIR), where